In this article, Canstar Blue discusses electricity demand tariffs and how they work in Australia.

 Electricity demand tariffs in Australia

-While demand tariffs are common for large and medium-sized businesses across Australia, they are still yet to make a huge impact on the residential energy market.
-Most states and territories in Australia do offer a demand electricity tariff to households, but uptake is largely dependent on the access to smart meters in that region.
+While demand charges for electricity are common for large and medium-sized businesses across Australia, they are still yet to make a huge impact on the residential energy market.
+Most states and territories in Australia do offer a demand electricity tariff to households, but are largely dependent on the access to smart meters in that region.
 Currently, Victoria is the only state to have rolled out smart meters to all homes and businesses, as it’s the only state to mandate smart meter usage.

 The guidelines and availability of a demand tariff also differs between each distribution network in Australia.
-Some networks, like EvoEnergy in the ACT and Ausgrid in New South Wales, have even moved more towards demand-pricing to aid with energy grid strain, which means that any household or business that has installed a new smart meter may be encouraged to go on a demand tariff for at least 12 months.
+Some networks, like EvoEnergy in the ACT and Ausgrid in New South Wales, have moved towards demand pricing to aid with energy grid strain.
+This means that any household or business that has installed a new smart meter may be encouraged to go on a demand tariff for at least 12 months.

 For the most part however, customers will only be put on a demand tariff if they explicitly opt in.
 If you’re approached by your retailer about a demand tariff, it’s best to consider how you use energy and whether you stand to benefit from it before making a decision.